27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: Hidden storage that keeps the sink area calm and tidy.

-A suction-cup corner plant shelf is a cozy bathroom decor idea for an apartment that adds greenery without drilling.
+A suction-cup corner plant shelf adds greenery to a rental bathroom without drilling.
 The compact shelf fits in a shower corner or near the sink.
 Use a small humidity-loving plant for a fresh, lively look.
-The green breaks up neutral surfaces in a gentle way.
-It makes the room feel more alive.
+The green breaks up neutral surfaces in a gentle way and makes the room feel more alive.

-Pick plants like pothos or fern that like humidity.
+Pick plants like pothos or fern that thrive in humidity.
 Keep the pot small so it does not crowd the corner.
 Clear shelves disappear visually, which keeps the space light.
-The plant adds life and a hint of color.
-It feels cozy and fresh without taking floor space.
+The plant adds life and a hint of color without taking floor space.

 Wipe the shelf regularly so it stays clear and bright.
-Avoid too many items on the shelf so the plant stays the focus.
+Avoid too many items so the plant stays the focus.
 A single bottle or soap dish is enough.
 The greenery softens the room and adds a spa-like touch.
-It is a simple, rental-friendly lift.

 Tips